-Our goal at the WRC is for students to learn effective, long-term strategies for improving writing.
+Our goal at the WRC is for students to learn effective, long-term strategies for improving writing and academic reading.
 Students should expect then to be active participants in sessions.

 Students can make appointments for any stage of the writing process.
 They may brainstorm ideas on a topic with the tutor, work on drafting/organizing, and/or meet with a tutors for final feedback before submission.

 It is helpful for students to bring assignments and assignment prompts to sessions, as well as any other materials pertaining to an assignment (e.g., feedback on earlier drafts).

 Who works at the WRC and what kind of training do they have?